Paramedic (PM)

 Reciprocity:

-A person with one, or more, of the following, may apply for GEMR AEMT certification through reciprocity:
+A person with one, or more, of the following, may apply for GEMR Paramedic certification through reciprocity:

-1. The candidate who holds a current certification with the National Registry of Emergency Medical Technicians (NREMT), at this level or higher, may apply for reciprocity at this level, if their initial or CME training meets the scope of practice listed above.
+1. The candidate who holds a current certification with the National Registry of Emergency Medical Technicians (NREMT), at this level or higher, may apply for reciprocity at this level; current CME training and skills confirmation requirements must meet the CME requirements and scope of practice listed for this level of care.
+NREMT NRP candidates should anticipate demonstrating additional skills beyond the NRP level.

-2. The candidate who holds a current license with a Province of Canada, at this level or higher, may apply for reciprocity at this level, if their initial or CME training meets the scope of practice listed above.
+2. The candidate who holds a current license with a Province of Canada, at Advanced Care Paramedic level or higher, may apply for reciprocity at this level; current CME training and skills confirmation requirements must meet the CME requirements and scope of practice listed for this level of care.

-3. The candidate who holds a current license with a Freely Associated State of the United States, at this level or higher, may apply for reciprocity at this level, if their initial or CME training meets the scope of practice listed above.
+3. The candidate who holds a current license with a Freely Associated State of the United States, at this level or higher, may apply for reciprocity at this level; current CME training and skills confirmation requirements must meet the CME requirements and scope of practice listed for this level of care.

-4. The candidate who holds a current license with a State in the United States, at this level or higher, may apply for reciprocity at this level, if their initial or CME training meets the scope of practice listed above.
+4. The candidate who holds a current license with a State in the United States, at this level or higher, may apply for reciprocity at this level; current CME training and skills confirmation requirements must meet the CME requirements and scope of practice listed for this level of care.

-5. The candidate who holds a current registration with the Paramedicine Board of Australia (PBA), at this level or higher, may apply for reciprocity at this level, if their initial or CME training meets the scope of practice listed above.
+5. The candidate who holds a current registration with the Paramedicine Board of Australia (PBA), at the MICP level or higher, may apply for reciprocity at this level; current CME training and skills confirmation requirements must meet the CME requirements and scope of practice listed for this level of care.

-6. The candidate who holds a current certification with the Pre-Hospital Emergency Care Council (PHECC), at this level or higher, may apply for reciprocity at this level, if their documented training meets the scope of practice listed above.
+6. The candidate who holds a current certification with the Pre-Hospital Emergency Care Council (PHECC), at this level or higher, may apply for reciprocity at this level; current CME training and skills confirmation requirements must meet the CME requirements and scope of practice listed for this level of care.

-7. The candidate who holds a current certification with the Health & Care Professionals Council (HCPC), at this level or higher, may apply for reciprocity at this level, if their documented training meets the scope of practice listed above.
+7. The candidate who holds a current certification with the Health & Care Professionals Council (HCPC), at this level or higher, may apply for reciprocity at this level; current CME training and skills confirmation requirements must meet the CME requirements and scope of practice listed for this level of care.

-8. The candidate who holds a current certification with the Health Professions Council of South Africa (HPCSA), at this level or higher, may apply for reciprocity at this level, if their documented training meets the scope of practice listed above.
+8. The candidate who holds a current certification with the Health Professions Council of South Africa (HPCSA), at this level or higher, may apply for reciprocity at this level; current CME training and skills confirmation requirements must meet the CME requirements and scope of practice listed for this level of care.

-9. The candidate who holds a current position with the National Fire Agency of Korea (NFA) and has completed the national examination process, at this level or higher, may apply for reciprocity at this level, if their documented training meets the scope of practice listed above.
+9. The candidate who holds a current position with the National Fire Agency of Korea (NFA) and has completed the national examination process, at this level or higher, may apply for reciprocity at this level; current CME training and skills confirmation requirements must meet the CME requirements and scope of practice listed for this level of care.

-10. The candidate who holds a federal or state qualification in Germany (Rettungssanitäter, Notfallsanitäter/Notfallsanitäterin), at this level or higher, may apply for reciprocity at this level, if their documented training meets the scope of practice listed above.
+10. The candidate who holds a federal or state qualification in Germany (Rettungssanitäter, Notfallsanitäter/Notfallsanitäterin), at this level or higher, may apply for reciprocity at this level; current CME training and skills confirmation requirements must meet the CME requirements and scope of practice listed for this level of care.

 In addition to the above, the candidate must show they have met all requirements for Certification Renewal at the time of application; if they are unable to do so, they must follow the initial application for certification process.